-Custodial Credit Risk-Investments.
+Custodial Credit Risk -Investments.
 For an investment, this is the risk that, in the event of the failure of the counterparty, the government will not be able to recover the value of its investments or collateral securities that are in the possession of an outside party.
 The District's investments are categorized to give an indication of the level of risk assumed by the District at year-end.

 Category 1 includes investments that are insured or registered, or securities held by the District or the District's agent in the District's name.
-Although the District's investment policy does not directly address custodial credit risk, it typically limits its exposure by purchasing insured or registered investments or by controlling who holds the investments.

 Category 2 includes investments that are uninsured and unregistered with securities held by the counterparty's trust department or its agent in the District's name.
 Category 3 includes investments that are uninsured and unregistered, with the securities held by the counterparty, or by its trust department or its agent but not in the District's name.

 At year-end all of the District's investments were uncategorized as to risk.

-At year-end, the only investments were investment trust funds.